You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 Picture a Russian doll.
 That’s you.

 Over the years, you’ve added layers.
 The good employee.
 The reliable friend.
 The one who ‘has-it-all-together.’
 The ‘go-to’ person who always does the ‘right’ thing.
 The one that agrees even when you don’t.
-The one who’s always available.
 The one who keeps up appearances.
 The strong one.
 The sorted one.
 The perfect parent.

 Layer after layer, trying to fit in, be ‘perfect,’ please people, meet others’ expectations, protect yourself.
 Thinking it’s the normal thing to do.